Skip to main content

 max loss interactions

-most algos have both a max loss per trade setting.
+most algos have both a max loss per day setting and a max loss per trade setting.

 when the daily max loss is hit, all open positions close immediately — regardless of where your TP or SL levels are. this is a safety net, not a target.